The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

 which, to first order in $\Phi,$ is approximated by

 with $+$ and $-$ for the forward and return trip respectively.
-Knowing the coordinate velocity of the photon, the propagation time for its travelling between the beam-splitter and the mirror can be defined:
+By knowing the coordinate velocity of the photon, the propagation time for its traveling between the beam-splitter and the mirror can be defined:

 and